stpnwf/ZestyTheme/colorschemes/COLORS.md

 **Then** use a color picker on the *background color* anywhere in Settings or Dashboard, set `--dark-apparent` to that value, and save it. **Now you are done.**

 If you don't do this, the backdrop gradient will not blend perfectly into the background on *mobile*.
-The background color is affected by the `--accent` color, so `--dark apparent` needs to be calculated for every color combination, hence why I made the presets...
+The background color is affected by the `--accent` color, so `--dark apparent` needs to be calculated for every color combination, hence the presets...

 If you'd like to make your own custom login wallpaper to match it, in line with the ones I made, follow the instructions in `images/colorschemes/base.svg` and add this following line to Custom CSS as well: